BioDepot/BioDepot-workflow-builder/README.md

 ### Interaction with host windowing system

 Note that the fluxbox windowing system is inside the browser window.
 You still have access to whatever windowing system you are using on your host machine.
-If your browser closes or go to another url, nothing happens to Bwb - the browser merely provides a viewport to the server in Bwb container .
+If your browser closes or go to another url, nothing happens to Bwb - the browser merely provides a viewport to the server running in the Bwb container.
 Refreshing or reconnecting the browser to the container IP allows you to interact with Bwb again.
 Only by using the quit option from the fluxbox application menu or by using Docker to terminate the container can you actually quit.
 Cut and paste is not yet available from windows in the user's host machine to windows in the browser, though this feature will be added soon.

 ## Bwb application